Two years ago I woke up and saw this when I looked in the mirror.

 But now it’s pretty much only a symbol of power.
 It represents the struggle I went through and the strength I achieved as a result.
 It reminds me that I’ll never let that happen again.
 It tells me that it can happen to anyone, just like any tragedy… and while we can’t control outside circumstances, we can always control our reactions to them.

 It gives me proof that I’m often stronger and more powerful than I give myself credit for, that if I can make it through that I can make it through anything, and that the real reason I stayed is because I had lessons to learn… and maybe lessons to pass on.
-I had to get to the point where I could start loving myself first.
 I had to learn to set healthy boundaries, and to actually stick to them when I did.
 I had to understand that it’s my choice whether to give away my power or keep it, and that I can do either in any instance, depending which is a bigger benefit in that moment.

 And make no mistake, sometimes the more powerful decision is to make sacrifices in the short term to allow for a bigger payoff in the long run.